 - Jig - Areo Jig Marabou - in Pink

-Some of the Pink steelhead flies also work well on Pink Salmon.
-Just remember that they love the color Pink.
-I would highly recommend trying a jig and to jig when you are out fishing for Pinks.
-It may seem unconventional, or the guide might even wonder what the heck you are doing, but after a few minutes you might change your guides mind about jigging.
-There are, usually, enough Pinks in the river in their spawning year that you have the freedom to explore some other styles of fishing.
+Some of the pink steelhead flies also work well.
+Just remember that they love the color pink.
+As noted above, I would highly recommend trying a jig when you are out fishing for pinks.
+It may seem unconventional, and the guide might even wonder what the heck you are doing, but after a few minutes you might change your guides mind about jigging.
+There are usually enough pinks in the river in their spawning year that you have the freedom to explore some other styles of fishing.
 Try the jig.
 Coho's like the jig method too... so if you entice a coho to bite, the fight will be just that much better.